Arbitrary file read in invoice PDF renderer (admin)

 Affected versions

-- Affected versions: >= 2.32.0, <= 2.55
+- Kimai versions >= 2.32.0, <= 2.55 are affected by this security issue

-Severity: Medium
+- Severity: Medium

-The Common Vulnerabilities and Exposures (CVE) project has assigned the name CVE-2026-44298 to this issue.
+- The Common Vulnerabilities and Exposures (CVE) project has assigned the name CVE-2026-44298 to this issue

 Kimai allowed a System-Admin (ROLE_SUPER_ADMIN) with the upload_invoice_template permission to abuse PDF renderer options from within a sandboxed invoice Twig template.